Learn-Ventures/trdesign-pytorch/README.md

 # trdesign-pytorch

-This repository is a PyTorch implementation of the [trDesign paper][1].
+This repository is a PyTorch implementation of the [trDesign paper][1] based on the [official TensorFlow implementation](https://github.com/gjoni/trDesign).
-The official TensorFlow implementation is [here](https://github.com/gjoni/trDesign).
 The initial port of the trRosetta network was done by [@lucidrains](https://github.com/lucidrains).

 ![Figure 1: trDesign Architecture](assets/trDesign.jpg?raw=true "trDesign Architecture")